 How To Get Rid of Moles in Your Lawn

-Moles are a practically blind varmint with tiny eyes and prominent snout.
+Moles are practically blind varmints with tiny eyes and prominent snouts.
 There are several different types of mole species in America.
 Most moles are around 6 to 7 inches long with large forefeet used to dig underground tunnels.
 They typically live to about 6 years old.
 Moles will often make homes in open and rural areas where they can find lots of insects to feed on, and these critters can actually eat up to 90 percent of their body weight in insects alone!

 Thankfully, there are lots of remedies you can use to easily remove moles from your lawn.

 This post may contain Amazon affiliate links.
 Please read our disclosure for more information.

 Step One: Eliminate their food source

 Moles love to feed on all sorts of pests and larvae.
 If you find a mole tunnel in your yard, it’s likely that they came there because there’s a pest infestation you haven’t spotted yet.
 Inspect your lawn for pests and try to eliminate them as much as possible.
 A mole won’t want to stay for long in a place with no food.

 There are a few products you can use to protect your garden against infestations.
 Sprinkling some Diatomaceous Earth or using a DIY eucalyptus oil spray can protect your garden against moles.
 We recommend using products with a strong scent, as moles primarily use their sense of smell to navigate through their tunnels.
 You can also use Epsom salts or cayenne pepper in your garden if you’re worried about moles eating any vegetation.
 Moles generally dislike the taste of both these things.
 However, the most effective way to eliminate moles is by using castor oil.
 To fight moles with castor oil:

 - Mix ¾ cup castor oil with ¼ cup of dish soap

 - Mix your castor solution with a gallon of water